alestrunda/cerberus-server/README.md

 Web app to track my financial operations.
 Everyone should track incomes and expenses.
 The app tracks also debts and that's vital for freelancing.

-This is the back-end part, there is also front-end "cerberus-client" using react.
+This is the back-end part, there is also front-end [cerberus-client](https://github.com/alestrunda/cerberus-client) using react.
 Backend is build on node.js - express and apollo - graphql.
 Data are stored in mongodb.

 ## How to set up the enviroment